-Significant wave height data from the ERA-interim reanalysis data set was used to fit and validate the model.
-Results showed that both the exceedance probability of significant wave height on a ships route, as well as the accumulated fatigue damage distribution, are well explained by the proposed model.
+Significant wave height data from the ERA-interim reanalysis dataset was used to fit and validate the model.
+Results showed that both the exceedance probability of significant wave height for a specified shipping route, as well as the accumulated fatigue damage distribution, are well explained by the proposed model.
 The simpler stationary model performed well on the accumulated fatigue damage but underestimated small exceedance probabilities.

 There are many possible extensions to the proposed model which will be investigated in future work.
-One such extension is to model multivariate random fields similar to \citep{lit:hu, lit:bolin}.
+One such extension is to model multivariate random fields similar to~\citep{lit:hu, lit:bolin}.
 Such models would allow for joint modelling of significant wave height and mean zero crossing period, which for example would allow for a more accurate fatigue damage model.
 Another important aspect of the wave state data is that it is evolving in time.
-Therefore, another natural next step is to derive a suitable spatio-temporal extension of the model.
+Therefore, another natural continuation is to derive a suitable spatio-temporal extension of the model.